unity-atoms/unity-atoms/README.md

 When you start thinking about this pattern you will realize that everything can be explained using the atoms above.
 The native Unity lifecycle methods can be thought of as variation of the pattern above, where events gets raised and passes a long data (eg. OnTriggerEnter2D) and you write a response to that event.

 ## Examples
-Examples will soon be added to this project.
+Examples can be found in the UnityAtomsTestsAndExamples folder.

 ## Contribution
 Would ❤️ if you would like to contribute to the project.
-Post me a message if you want to become a contributer.
+Post me a message, create an issue or start working on an existing issue if you want to contribute.

+### Project structure
+- Source - contains all the source code for the library
+- UnityAtomsTestsAndExamples - this folder is a Unity project folder that contains examples and tests.
+This folder is not included in the distribution of Unity Atoms.

+The reason for this project structure is that we want to include tests and examples in the repo (both needing a Unity project), but there are at the same time currently some restrictions when using the UPM regarding how to import it to your project.

+#### UPM doesn't allow...
+- importing a sub folder in a Git repo.
+- excluding files (using property "files" in package.json) when importing locally using the file syntax (eg. "com.mambojambostudios.unity-atoms-src": "file:../../Source").
+- package.json in subdirectories (only root level)

+#### Current project structure therefore allows for...
+- including an example repo for examples and tests
+- use the local source in the example repo
+- referencing this git repo in another project's manifest file

+### Pull requests
+Pull requests should be made to the [canary branch](https://github.com/AdamRamberg/unity-atoms/tree/canary).